bharddwaj/First-Genetic-Algorithm/README.md

 # First-Genetic-Algorithm

-This program attempts to guess a phrase through evolutionary methods such as reproduction, mutations, and natural selection.
+This program attempts to guess a phrase through evolutionary methods such as reproduction, mutations, natural selection, and extinction.